A Weekend in Alpbachtal, Austria: The Prettiest Valley You Ever Did See!

 • Layer-ready wardrobe (merino, fleece, wind-breaker)

-• Reusable water bottle – fountains gush glacier water.
+• Reusable water bottle — public fountains run with cold mountain water.

 • European adapter (Type F).
-Rural guesthouses have limited USB sockets.
+Rural guesthouses may have limited outlets.

 • Thin travel towel for impromptu lake dips.